Site icon DED9

 1. Connections

 REST API Use SOAP API.
-Also, APIs may change or crash, which means they need to be constantly monitored.
+Also, APIs may change or crash, so they must be constantly monitored.
 As the complexity of data resources increases, you will need to devote more time and resources to maintaining APIs.

 1. Delay time

 The faster the data transfer bus can transfer data to the destination, the better the business intelligence performance.
 However, extracting real-time data from several different sources is not easy.
-There is also the problem that some databases, such as Amazon Redshift, are not optimized for real-time processing.
+Some databases, such as Amazon Redshift, are also not optimized for real-time processing.

 1. Flexibility

 The data bus must be able to handle changes quickly.
-These changes can appear in the form of various types of data forms or API ups and downs.
-For example, changes to an API may cause unexpected situations that the data bus may not be able to handle.
-You need to be prepared for such scenarios to avoid disrupting the data transfer bus.
+These changes can appear in various data forms or API ups and downs.
+For example, changes to an API may cause unexpected situations that the data bus may be unable to handle.
+You must be prepared for such scenarios to avoid disrupting the data transfer bus.

 1. Centralization

-Intra-corporate data gateways usually have a group of central IT members, including programmers responsible for building and maintaining these gateways.
-This raises two major concerns: The cost of hiring a dedicated engineering team can be high.
-This approach leads to the centralization of data processing, which is not very efficient.
+Intra-corporate data gateways usually have a group of central IT members, including programmers, responsible for building and maintaining them.
+This raises two major concerns: The cost of hiring a dedicated engineering team can be high, and this approach leads to the centralization of data processing, which is not very efficient.

-Superconfigured data gateways have significantly reduced costs so that any business can create its own data gateway within minutes and start collecting business insights.
-Decentralization in data processing can be a great advantage to increase operational efficiency.
+Superconfigured data gateways have significantly reduced costs, so any business can create its own data gateway within minutes and start collecting business insights.
+Decentralization in data processing can be a great advantage in increasing operational efficiency.

 A case study of using a new solution to build data transmissions